What is eTrapp?

 Real-Time Data

-HVAC professionals will be able to monitor each and every eTrapp unit they have installed via the ProPortal.
+HVAC professionals will be able to monitor each and every eTrapp unit they have installed via the Pro Portal.
 The dashboard reflects the performance of all units and serves as an information database of their individual customers.
-An authorized Pro will be automatically alerted when a customer’s cartridge or air filter is ready to be replaced as well as the home’s location for easy service scheduling.
-Owners of HVAC service companies can load all of their technicians’ information into the ProPortal to assist in the service and maintenance scheduling process.
-The dashboard will also monitor the pro’s eTrapp and eTrapp cartridge inventory thus making it more convenient for him or her to schedule their technicians daily activity.
+Alerts are sent to the Pro automatically when a customer’s cartridge is ready to be replaced.
+Owners of HVAC service companies can load all of their technicians’ information into the Pro Portal.
+This function can assist in the service and maintenance scheduling process.
+The dashboard will also monitor the Pro’s eTrapp and eTrapp cartridge inventory, thus making it more convenient for him or her to schedule their technicians daily activity.